-

 Me: My thoughts were that it is easier to transform bare data as it is less to transform.
 You take the old data and insert it into the new code, which is all you need because you don’t want the old implementation anyway.

 Bernard: I guess you are somehow comparing apples and oranges.
-If you want to compare data storage then instead of storing Java objects with data and business logic, just store some objects having data only."
+If you want to compare data storage then instead of storing Java objects with data and business logic, just store some objects having data only.
+Sure, if you store objects with only data you are quite close to the tabular data model.
+But remember, I only want to be able to “offer” it for OLAP purposes and for upgrades, if then.

 I do not see why schema evolution is harder to handle in Prevayler than it is with a relational database.
 Changing relations is always a problem whatever the storage strategy you use.